lapinek/platform-scripting/README.md

     The `Scripted Module - Client Side` script, included in AM configuration by default, serves as a starting template for all new scripts of type "Server-side Authentication".
 In our example, we will replace its content with functionality that relies on the results delivered by our client-side script.

-    1. Navigate back to Realms > _Realm Name_ > Scripts.
+    1. Navigate back to Realms > _Realm Name_ > Scripts

-    1. Select + New Script.
+    1. Select + New Script

-        In the New Script dialog, provide a Name.
-This time, select Server-side Authentication for the Script Type input.
+        In the New Script dialog, populate the inputs:

         For example:

-        * Name:  Scripted Module - Server Side - Example
+        * Name:  _Your Scripted Module Server Side Script_
         * Script Type: Server-side Authentication

         Select the Create button.

-    2. In the following dialog, populate the Language and the Script inputs:
+    1. In the following dialog, populate the Language and the Script inputs:

         * Language: JavaScript